w3c/wai-intro-atag/content/social-media.md

 {:/}

 ## Why Accessibility Matters

-These days, everyone uses social media to create and consume content.
-That includes people with disabilities.
-When you make your tool accessible you are being inclusive, and you are avoiding potential reputational costs.
+People with and without disabilities use social media to create and consume content in different environments.
+These include work, leisure, hobbies, and others.

+If you make your social media tool accessible, you are being inclusive of people with disabilities, and your improving your tool's reputation.

 People need social media that:

-* is accessible to social media users with disabilities
+* is accessible to users with disabilities
 * can produce accessible content

 **Accessibility is required by law and is a procurement requirement** in many situations.